 1. Structure of the organisation

-Indesser is a joint venture company, owned by TDX Group Limited (TDX) and UK Government.
+Indesser is owned by TDX Group Limited.

 Indesser offers an effective, intelligent and proven way to responsibly recover debt owed to the public sector.

 To find out more about the nature of our business, please visit www.indesser.com